Watch out for the Grinch this Christmas…

 5. Don’t advertise your absence

-Remember prevention is the key to a safe and merry Christmas.
-Don’t let the burglar steal Christmas, secure your home before it’s too late!
+Remember prevention is the key to a safe and Merry Christmas.
+Don’t let any Grinches steal Christmas, secure your home before it’s too late!